GSA-TTS/federal-website-standards/about/index.md

 ## Scope of the standards

-There are many sources that describe federal website requirements and policies, (e.g., Section 508, WCAG, or SEO guidelines on Search.gov).
+There are many sources that describe federal website requirements and policies, (e.g., Section 508).
 Our goal is to create standards that aren’t explicitly covered by other federal policies.

 We’ll point to existing policies and guidance to make it easier for agencies to find federal website requirements and best practices.

 ## Status of the standards on this site

-We’ll publish official standards and draft standards that are being developed.
+We’ll publish official standards and potential standards that are being developed.
 Each standard will have a status to indicate where it is in the process.

 - **Research**: Potential standards that are being researched with the public and with federal agency staff.
 - **Draft**: The text of this potential standard has been drafted and is being shared with federal agencies and other stakeholders.
 - **Standard**: Federal agencies are required to comply with these standards.

-## How the standards are created and managed
+## Potential standards are researched with the public and with agency staff

 Federal website standards go through a rigorous workflow as described below.